 I have a confession to make.
 In the interest of creative discovery, I will sometimes eat things that I know will be bad news for me.
 On a recent family vacation, we went to a place that served the most amazing food.
 I was curious about Bibimbap.
 What is it?
 What does it taste like?
 More importantly, how can I make it AIP?

 There is one piece of equipment that would be reeeeaaaallly helpful for you to have when making a dish like this.
-It’s a little gem called a julienne peeler.
+It’s this little gem: a julienne peeler.
 Mine is an inexpensive one that I got at the Asian market, and it’s wonderful!
 Rather than taking forever to chop your veggies into itty-bitty pieces, you just act like you’re peeling the veg and voilà!
 Scads of julienned vegetables!

 I hope you will give this flavorful dish a try.
 It will fill you up, bump up your vegetable game, and give you something fun to say when your family asks you, “What’s for dinner?”